ablomer/clip-bot/README.md

 # Steam Clip Discord Bot

-A Discord bot that automatically downloads Steam share videos and hosts them for easy access.
-Users can use the `/share` slash command with a Steam CDN link, and the bot downloads the video using `yt-dlp`, hosts it on an integrated web server, and replies with a direct download link.
+A Discord bot that permanently archives Steam share videos, enabling seamless inline playback directly within Discord.
+It bypasses Steam's 2-day link expiration by downloading clips via yt-dlp and self-hosting them, replying with a direct stream link that renders in Discord’s native video player so users never have to open a browser to watch.

 ## Features